 Since endorsement by Council of the Metro Precincts Local Planning Study, the DPHI exhibited the EIE: Changes to create low- and mid-rise housing.
-The EIE outlines changes to the planning system that seek to respond the 'housing crisis' by permitting Residential Flat Buildings (RFBs) and shop top housing up to 21 metres (7 storeys) in R3 medium density residential zones within 400m walking distance of land zoned E1 Local Centre, or MU1 Mixed Use.
-If the EIE were finalised in its current form, building heights of up to 21m height would become permissible on the subject site, although this could increase to 28m under clause 18 of the Housing SEPP if the proposal were to include 15% affordable housing.
+The EIE outlines changes to the planning system that seek to respond the 'housing crisis' by permitting Residential Flat Buildings (RFBs) and shop top housing up to 21 metres (6-7 storeys) in R3 medium density residential zones within 400m walking distance of land zoned E1 Local Centre, or MU1 Mixed Use.
+If the EIE were finalised in its current form, building heights of up to 21m height would become permissible on the subject site, (although this could increase to 28m under clause 18 of the Housing SEPP if the proposal were to include 15% affordable housing).

 Council is currently preparing a master plan with an aim to progress a planning proposal for the wider Five Dock Town Centre and surrounding land.
-The master plan will align with the building heights contained within the EIE for Low and Mid-rise Housing.